Karl F. Inderfurth

 U.S. Rep. for Special Political Affairs to UN, rank of Ambassador

-Former Asst.
-Secretary of State for S. Asian Affairs
+Former Assistant Secretary of State for South Asian Affairs